google_counter

 | from Booking Health GmbH

 Ureteral cancer is a rare but severe oncological disease.
 Cancer treatment mostly involves the use of surgical techniques.
-In developed countries, early stages of cancer are often treated with minimally invasive organ-preserving surgery without skin incisions.
+In developed countries, stage 1-3 is often treated with minimally invasive organ-preserving surgery without skin incisions.
 With an invasive tumor or high-grade cancer, doctors perform surgery to remove the kidney and ureter.
 Surgeons abroad can perform the surgical procedure with the use of laparoscopic techniques: through short skin incisions.
-Chemotherapy and radiation therapy are used much less often for cancer treatment: mainly at the advanced stage.
+Chemotherapy and radiation therapy are used much less often for cancer treatment: mainly when it has went beyond stage one-three.

 Content